Karanmanolaa/Bank-Marketing/README.md

 - **Pipeline:** Combined preprocessing and model into a single workflow using `ColumnTransformer` and `Pipeline`
 - **Evaluation Metrics:** accuracy_score, precision_score, recall_score, f1_score, classification_report, confusion_matrix

-#  MLOps & Reproducibility
+#  MLOps & Engineering

-To make the project closer to a production-grade ML system, several MLOps practices were implemented:
+To make the project reproducible and closer to a real production workflow, I integrated several MLOps tools and practices into the pipeline.

-- **Experiment Tracking**
+- **Experiment Tracking — MLflow**

-MLflow is used to track multiple model experiments, parameters, and evaluation metrics.
-This allows comparison between models and ensures reproducibility of training runs.
+MLflow is used to track model experiments, parameters, and evaluation metrics across different training runs.

-- **Data Versioning**
+- **Data & Pipeline Versioning — DVC**

-DVC (Data Version Control) is used to manage datasets and the training pipeline.
-The DVC pipeline automates model training and ensures that changes in data or code trigger reproducible training runs.
+DVC manages the dataset and training pipeline so that changes in data or code trigger reproducible training runs.

-- **Continuous Integration**

-GitHub Actions is used to automatically validate the project whenever code is pushed.
-The CI pipeline performs:

-- Code linting using flake8
-- Pipeline execution using `dvc repro`
-- API tests using pytest
+- **Backend API — Flask**
-- Docker image build verification
+The trained model is served through a Flask API that exposes a prediction endpoint.

-- **Containerization**
+- **Containerization — Docker**

-The application is packaged using Docker, ensuring that the environment, dependencies, and API service run consistently across machines.
+Docker is used to package the application and its dependencies into a consistent runtime environment.

+- **Continuous Integration — GitHub Actions**
+A CI pipeline automatically runs linting (flake8), pipeline execution (dvc repro), API tests (pytest), and Docker build checks whenever new code is pushed.

-- **Deployment**
+- **Deployment — Render**

-The containerized Flask application is deployed on Render, allowing users to interact with the trained model through a live web interface.
+The Dockerized Flask application is deployed on Render to provide a live prediction service.

 #  Dataset Information